SolaceProducts/solace-apache-beam/README.md

 ## Design

-The SolaceIO connector is an UnboundedSource connector providing an unbounded data stream.
+The Beam I/O Connector is an UnboundedSource connector providing an unbounded data stream.
 The connector will connect to a single Solace PubSub+ broker and will read data from a provided list of [Solace Queues](https://docs.solace.com/Features/Endpoints.htm#Queues).
 Each queue binding is contained within their own slice of the Beam runner, from which, each will poll and read from their assigned queues in parallel.
 Messages within checkpoints are acknowledged (client acks) and deleted from Solace in batches as each checkpoint is committed by Apache Beam.

 ## Usage